-Unfortunately, there are no guarantees that the moral codes we teach our children will be used by them as adults.
+There are no guarantees that the moral codes we teach our children will be used by them as adults.
 The hard part for any parent is standing back, whilst they watch their child change everything around morality.